AsceticMonk/3D-Touch-Study-Notes/README.md

 ##Current Development Limitations

-1. With Xcode 7.0 you must develop on a device that supports 3D Touch.
-Simulator does not support 3D Touch.
+1. With Xcode 7.0 you must develop on a device that supports 3D Touch. **Simulator does not support 3D Touch**.
 2. With Xcode 7.0 you must implement peek and pop view controllers in code.
 Interface Builder does not provide graphical support for configuring view controller or transitions for 3D Touch.